kianenigma/what-blockchain-actually/content/Content/What/Blockchain Networks.md

 Similar to what was said in [[Blockchain-based Authorities#Trustless -ness Can Be a Spectrum]], this is also a spectrum and we can be flexible about it.
 Perhaps an application can initially load with trusted RPC data, but in the background, or upon user request, verify the sensitive information using [[State Proof]]s or by running a light node.
 ## Appendix
-A number of auxiliary topics follows.
+A number of auxiliary topics related to the above points follows.
 ### Proposer Builder Separation (PBS).
 Predominantly in Ethereum, the task of finding the most *efficient* block to propose is further decoupled from the [[#Authors]], and is given to a market of other nodes that are actively searching and bidding for the best block to produce, called **Proposers**.
 This approach is particularly popular in Ethereum given its vibrant [[DeFi]] ecosystem and the possibility of [MEV](https://arxiv.org/abs/2411.03327).